Client Presentations: 6 Tips for Better Results

 One of the easiest ways to better understand a potential client is to visit their company website.
 But you’re not just there to read the “About” page and see what services they offer.
-Of course that information is important, but this mission is focused on the finer points.
 Studying a new client’s site design is a great strategy for understanding a company’s vibe.

 For example, if your prospective client is active on Instagram and Pinterest, your presentation should include high-quality photos.
 If they have a YouTube channel, go ahead and use a video in your pitch.
 Knowing how the company presents itself to the world can keep you a step ahead of the competition.

 2. Create a preference design

 - Tailored to the prospective client

 You’ll want your company’s voice to have a chance to shine through—after all, you’re trying to sell your services, too—but ultimately, the presentation should be tailored to the prospective client.
 This is a perfect opportunity to show how this partnership can be a success.

 - Certain design choices